umputun/cronn/README.md

 #### Notification text

 When enabled, notifications are sent to the specified destinations on job failure or completion.
-User can define custom templates for notifications messages with `--notify.complere-template` and `--notify.err-template` options.
+User can define custom templates for notifications messages with `--notify.complete-template` and `--notify.err-template` options.
 Default templates are in HTML.
 The following variables are available:

 - `{{.Command}}` - the command with arguments
 - `{{.Spec}}` - the crontab specification